WillNemoy/facebook-API-data-collector/README.md

-# Yelp-API-Data-Collector
+# Facebook-API-Data-Collector
-With the inputs of a business type and location, return data on 100 nearby businesses in an Excel workbook.
+With the inputs of a Facebook business page, return data on 100 posts in an Excel workbook.

 ## Setup